AbhijeetSingh22200411/email-writer-backend/README.md

 This is a Spring Boot backend application that generates professional email replies using AI.

 ## Features
-- REST API to generate email replies
+- REST API to generate Email replies
 - Prompt-based email generation
 - Clean layered architecture (Controller, Service)